Azure-Samples/compute-ruby-msi-vm/README.md

 <a id="delete"></a>
 ### Delete the resources
-Now, we will delete all the resources create using this example.
+Now, we will delete all the resources created using this example.
 Please comment this out to keep the resources alive in you Azure subscription.

 ```ruby
 resource_client.resource_groups.delete(GROUP_NAME)